We Now Know Exactly What the Trump-Backed Arizona “Audit” Is Going to Do

 Why was all of this even happening?
 Trump lost Arizona by the narrowest of margins back in November, and it has become a sort of talisman in his quest to convince America that the election was stolen from him.
 Despite numerous risk-limiting partial audits that suggested Arizona’s election results to be flawless and opposition from members of their own party, Arizona’s Senate Republican leadership decided to go ahead with an audit to appease Trump.
 We have no idea who’s paying for it and who the 1,500 volunteers and 200 paid staff who conducted the audit were, but we do know MAGA-world has been fundraising for it and that it is being helmed by a conspiracy theorist, Logan.

-The hearing came as the audit is under renewed public scrutiny, arriving one day after the U.S. House Oversight Committee announced it would be investigating the audit and the same day as an Arizona judge declared that Logan’s audit materials were subject to FOIA requests.
+The hearing came as the audit is under renewed public scrutiny, arriving one day after the U.S. House Oversight Committee announced it would be investigating the audit and the same day as an Arizona judge declared that Logan’s audit materials were subject to Freedom of Information Act requests.

-The hearing started with a bizarre infomercial-like presentation of the work Logan had been doing, presented by Kim Carpenter, a former county executive who had been managing training sessions for the audit.
+The hearing started with a bizarre, infomercial-like presentation of the work Logan had been doing by Kim Carpenter, a former county executive who had been managing training sessions for the audit.
 Carpenter opened by praising as “incomparable” “the transparency, the accountability, the integrity, and the overall chain of custody” of his own work on the audit.
 The video was such fluff that Carpenter literally bragged—perhaps unintentionally—that his words were empty jargon meant to impress without holding any substance.

 “That just gives a brief overview of our heart in doing all of this,” Logan said.
 “We’ve tried to design everything to implement the biblical concept of ‘beyond reproach’ so that we would not even have the appearance of evil in anything that we did.” (“Beyond reproach” being one of the buzzwords Logan’s group had just declared it was proud of.)

-Perhaps more troubling was the implication, repeated throughout the hearing, that Logan’s work is not complete and won’t be complete until he is allowed to subpoena more materials for the county or do a county-wide canvass of voters, which the Department of Justice has warned the Arizona Senate could violate federal laws against voter intimidation.
+Perhaps more troubling was the implication, repeated throughout the hearing, that Logan’s work is not complete and won’t be complete until he is allowed to subpoena more materials from the county or do a countywide canvass of voters, which the Department of Justice has warned the Arizona Senate could violate federal laws against voter intimidation.

 After the event, Maricopa County’s Republican chairman of the board of supervisors, Jack Sellers, released a statement saying that Logan had given false and misleading information throughout the hearing.